JavidSelimov12345/BannerForBank/README.md

 # BannerForBank
-This Repository is banner for Site recklaming area.For My client
+This Repository is banner for Site ads area.For My client